Best Social Media Platforms for Therapists in 2026 (Without Burning Out)

 Facebook: best for community and retention

-Facebook is no longer a strong organic growth platform — but groups still matter.
+Facebook is no longer a strong organic growth platform but groups still matter.
+It works best for private client communities, group programs, and ongoing support.

-Think of Facebook as a retention tool, not a visibility tool.
+Think of it as a retention tool, not a visibility tool.

 YouTube: best for trust and long-term growth